 - SIP for VoIP technology function has played a significant role in helping companies become cost-efficient in their communications.
 You could be located anywhere in the world SIP trunks has made it possible to make free audio or video calls.

 - Telecom major AT&T has confirmed that SIP “can reduce access costs, improve bandwidth utilization, and bring down operational expenses.
 Enterprises using SIP can save significant money by converging their voice and data networks, particularly if they are covering multiple locations.”
 Gartner estimates that SIP trunking will reduce telecom expenses by 50% in the US.

 - Since SIP has become a well-accepted telephony standard, it has helped enterprises eliminate telecom complexities, accelerate innovation and avoid vendor lock-ins.
 Using SIP, technology organizations can construct diverse multi-vendor networks that meet their functional and financial needs.

 - SIP is a valuable tool for companies that have employees working in locations across the world, and need to collaborate over long distances.
 As SIP facilitates fast and powerful multimedia sessions, it’s an ideal solution for such businesses.

 - Businesses deploy SIP to boost efficiency and increase ROI within their organizations.
 For example, instead of having several platforms to manage video, telephony, and other services, they can use SIP to manage them all with one interface.

-SIP has become one of the most common protocols to be used in VoIP technology, as this application layer protocol works in conjunction with other such protocols to control multimedia communication sessions over the internet.
+SIP protocol has become one of the most common protocols to be used in VoIP technology, as this application layer protocol works in conjunction with other such protocols to control multimedia communication sessions over the internet.
 SIP is fast gaining momentum as being a protocol of choice to facilitate audio calls, video conferencing, and instant messaging in next-generation networks, to boost efficiency and cost-effectiveness for businesses.